pixelspark/ll.js/README.md

   p.optionally(t): tries to parse t; whether it matches or not, this term always matches
 * p.either(a, b, c): matches when either a, b or c successfully matches.
 The parser tries terms in the order specified.
 * p.kleene(k): matches any number of k
+* p.regex(regex, example): matches if the regular expression matches.

 ## Contact
 - Tommy van der Vorst